 As parents of children with type 1 diabetes, we can empathize with parents of children with food allergies.
 This is why D-Mom Blog supports the Teal Pumpkin Project to notify parents and their kids that we have non-candy Halloween treats.

 “Every child should be able to experience the joy and tradition of trick-or-treating on Halloween.
 But kids with food allergies are often left out of the fun, since most candy is off limits.”

 The first Halloween after a child is diagnosed with type 1 diabetes can be particularly tough on both the child and her parents.
 The d-kid can’t just eat a bunch of candy with wild abandon.
-Kids on multiple daily injects (MDI) might have to get an extra injection if they are eating their Halloween candy outside of a normal meal time.
+Kids on multiple daily injections (MDI) might have to get an extra injection if they are eating their Halloween candy outside of a normal mealtime.
 And getting an extra injection isn’t exactly fun!